scalarwaves/iloa/README.md

 - [ ] Reddit?
 - [ ] StackExchange?

-More complete documenation will be written when the first release is near.
+More complete documentation will be written when the first release is near.